 Is it safe?
 There is minimal crime in Bahrain however, as with any new location, be aware of your surroundings and stay alert.
 Most crime is directed toward the Ministry of the Interior personnel and local police.
-Upon arrive on island, you will receive an in-depth safety brief and a listing of "off limits areas."
+Once you arrive on island, you will receive an in-depth safety brief and a listing of "off limits areas."

 What do I need to do to prepare for our move?
-While this is a long list, you should immediately get yourself and your family Official passports.
-Once that is complete, ensure you have up-to-date Tourist passports (blue passports).
+While this is a long list, you should immediately get you and your family "No Fee" passports (often referred to as official passports).
+Once that is complete, ensure you have up-to-date personal passports (blue passports).
 Decide if you want to ship your car to Bahrain, store or sell it.
-Also, identify which personal belongings and household goods (HHG) you want to have shipped.
-You can choose to ship all, some, or none of your HHG, as both furnished and unfurnished residences are available.
-Begin your family's overseas screening ASAP; don't hold off on trying to get this completed.
+Your sponsor will help you if you want to ship it.
+Also, identify which personal belongings and household goods you want to have shipped.
+You can ship your goods or rent a residence that is fully furnished.
+Again, your sponsor is your conduit.
+Begin your family's overseas screening ASAP.
+Don't hold off on trying to get this completed.
 This is a long and sometimes stressful process.
 If you run into issues, reach out to your sponsor for assistance.

 What clothes can I wear in Bahrain?
-Most Western style of clothes are allowed and authorized in Bahrain.
-However, during Ramadan you are advised to wear more conservative clothing.
-When visiting Bahrain government buildings, long pants are required.
+You are going to find that most Western style of clothes are allowed and authorized in Bahrain however, during Ramadan you are advised to were more conservative clothing.

 What are the schools like?
-Bahrain has a DoDEA school that offers grades K-12 classes and is an international school that ranges from military/GS dependents to international students.
-The school is guarded by Naval Security Forces and is within half a mile of the base.
+Bahrain has a DoDEA school that offers K-12 classes.
+Children who attend are primarily the children of DOD and contractors, but there are some local children who attend the school as well.
+The school is guarded by Naval Security Forces and is within walking distance to base.